top of page

 Bereavement leave in Ontario is governed by the Ontario Employment Standards Act, 2000 (ESA).
 This legislation sets out the minimum standards for workplaces in the province.

 Provisions for bereavement leave are outlined in Section 50.0.2 of the ESA.
-This includes eligibility, length of leave, notice requirements, etc.
+This includes eligibility, length of leave, notice requirements, etc. For other provinces, see this post.

 FAQs about bereavement leave in Ontario